eye-division/jeniross/_gallery/artist-books.md

   Jeni is fascinated by pure colour and how colours interact with each other.
   She&nbsp; explores this in her paintings and design work on paper as part of the creative process.
-Sometimes these are&nbsp; developed further and translated into a textile, others stand as pieces in their own right. &nbsp;
+Sometimes these are&nbsp; developed further and translated into a textile work, others stand as pieces in their own right.
+  &nbsp;

   Jeni uses cut and torn paper collages as a starting point for many of her